 (and how to avoid them!)

 Okay party people, I am FIRED UP today so buckle your cute buns in and get ready to talk about some personal branding mistakes and how to prevent them in your own business!

 Most days I wish I could grab the branding industry by its contrived corporate collar and just give it a good, old-fashioned, wtf-have-you-done shake.
 It’s all become so frustratingly convoluted, hasn’t it?
 What a brand even is, why the hell having one even matters, finding the fickle line between being strategic and being authentic.

-True brand clarity work is never easy, but it is really simple – especially once you understand what not to do.
+True brand clarity work is never easy, but it IS really simple – especially once you understand what not to do.
 Below I’ll walk you through the five most common personal branding mistakes I see everywhere, all the time so you can easily avoid them as you build your own personal brand!

 Personal Branding Mistake 1:

 You don’t make it painfully obvious who you help and how you help them.

-It’s important to be unique so you can stand out, but if someone stumbles across your shiny new website or curated Instagram feed or expensive Facebook ad and it isn’t clear that they’re the one you can help, they will absolutely keep scrolling.
+It’s important to be unique so you can stand out, but if someone stumbles across your shiny new website or curated Instagram feed or expensive Facebook ad and it isn’t clear you’re talking to them, they will absolutely keep scrolling.
 So yes – show your unique self!
 Let your personality shine through online!
 Be creative and original!
-But first, make sure the people you’re talking to know, without a doubt, that you’re talking to them.
+But first, make sure the people you’re talking to (AKA: your ideal clients) know, without a doubt, that you’re talking to them.

 For example: your website header and Instagram bio are decidedly NOT the place to be cute or cliché.

 “Heart-centered strategies for soulful entrepreneurs” is cute, but that doesn’t tell us anything about what you do and who you do it for.
 What kind of strategies?
 What exactly does heart-centered mean?
 How do we know if we’re soulful entrepreneurs?!